 What is the Difference Between a Migraine and a Headache?

-If you haven’t personally experienced a migraine, it’s possible that you think of them as really bad headaches.
+If you haven’t personally experienced a migraine, you may think of them as really bad headaches.

 For those that have suffered migraines, it’s something much worse.